dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/Api/workspace/onDidChangeWorkspaceFolders.md

 ## WorkspaceFoldersChangeEvent

-> An event that is emitted when a workspace folder is added or removed.
+> An event describing a change to the set of workspace folders.

 **Attribute list**